image(Flickr/ninepennies)

 SEO isn’t going to die anytime soon, even with Deepmind.
 What’s more, this artificial intelligence buzz isn’t the first time we’ve seen people remark that SEO is on the way out.
 Remember when everyone was saying Facebook would kill the search engine optimization?
 Long story short, it didn’t – SEO techniques changed to adapt to the new Internet landscape, just as they will with AI.

-My prediction?
 In the short term, things aren’t likely to change much.
-Google’s search engine will become better at sifting through unstructured data, and more adept at predicting what its users are looking for.
+Google’s search engine will improve its ability to sift through unstructured data.
+It will also become more adept at predicting what its users are looking for.
 Consequently, SEO techniques will end up focusing less on keywords and more on phrases and structure; tailoring pages to how a particular demographic might talk or think.
-Authority sites will still be authority sites, and social shares will still be of great importance – the difference being that there might be more of a focus on who shares an article, as well.
+Authority sites will retain their status.
+Social shares will continue to hold great importance.
+Nevertheless, the identity of those who share an article might receive increased focus.

-Many have said that SEO is currently dying a slow death, and Google’s push into artificial intelligence marks the final nail in the coffin.
+Many have said that SEO is currently dying a slow death.
+Google’s push into artificial intelligence, they claim, marks the final nail in the coffin.
 I don’t believe this to be the case – SEO is a remarkably resilient field of work.
 So long as search engine exists, there will be techniques and tactics designed to make a page rank higher.
 While these tactics might change with the times, they’ll always be around, as will the men and women who devise them.